 Storage and Sharing

-These two are amongst the best file sharing programs.
+These two are among the best file-sharing programs.

 Everyone in the organization should have regularly scheduled times for posting and communicating on projects.
 With just a few tools, any business can run 24/7 with the most talented people around the world.